malmardi/Routing-Algorithms-Dijkstra-s-algorithm-and-edge-disjoint-paths/README.md

 # Routing-Algorithms-Dijkstra-s-algorithm-and-edge-disjoint-paths
 Description: this assignment was implemented in the Computer Communications and Networks course (ITCS6166/8166 - Fall 2016).
 The purpose of the assignment is to implement Dijkstra algorithm and the shortest edge-disjoint paths in a graph.
 The full description of the assignment can be found in “Assignment description.pdf”.
-Also, there are powerpoint slide describing the algorithms.
+Also, there are powerpoint slide describing the algorithms.<br>

 Language used: Java
 Repository Structure: